 Your local SARA Station is the Wyre Forest team, covering Worcestershire, Shropshire, Southwest Birmingham and the Black Country along with parts of Warwickshire and Herefordshire.

-We have 5 stations in total; these consist of Beachley, Newport, Sharpness, Tewksbury and Wyre Forest.
-At Wyre Forest we have 3 Land Rover Defenders, 4 inshore rescue boats, 1 Incident Support Unit van and have 26 operational crew ready to be called out 24/7, they also have 29 support crew to assist in the running of the team.
+We have 6 stations in total; these consist of Beachley, Newport, Sharpness, Tewksbury, Wyre Forest and most recently Upton.
+At Wyre Forest Station we have 2 Land Rover Defenders, 3 inshore rescue boats, 1 Incident Support Unit van and a flooding support trailer to carry our kit on DEFRA duties.
+We currently have 19 operational crew ready to be called out 24/7, they also have 27 support crew to assist in the day-to-day running of the team.